WHAT IS THE PURPOSE OF GRIPS?

 • Once the stroke is finished, re-establish the opposite-hand back up on the throat of the racquet.

-By creating accurate grips and following these "Opposite-hand" steps you will be able to positively affect the quality of the contact, probably the most important fundamental in tennis.
-Any time you improve contact quality you also:
+By creating accurate grips and following these "Opposite-hand" steps, you will be able to improve the quality of contact, arguably the most fundamental aspect of tennis.
+Any time you improve contact quality, you also:

 • Create more ball penetration at the other end